Pippeys/DS-Analysis/README.md

 The Goal of this project is to find a sweet spot between all the variables and price.
   - Tacoma_Analysis.ipynb uses the .csv file to do analysis on the Tacomas'

-LibraryAnalysis.ipynb seeks to find classifications of library users.
+LibraryAnalysisExplore.ipynb seeks to find basic understanding of library users.
+  - Understand Attributes
   - Graphs
+  - Intial Hypothesis for Classification

+LibraryAnalysisPastYears.ipynb dives deeper to answer the business question of: "What segment classification can be seen with lost users."
   - K-Means Clustering
   - SVM Classification